csci-1301/csci-1301.github.io/labs/ValidatingInput/readme.md

 # Input validation with classes

 Start by downloading the [LoanCalculator](LoanCalculator.zip) solution, that mixes classes and decision structures.
-Spend some time reading through the implementation to understand _what_ the program is doing and _how_ it is doing it.
+Spend some time studying the implementation to understand _what_ the program is doing and _how_ it is doing it.

 Edit the `Program.cs` file of the project you previously downloaded to add the following validation features: